 In its collaboration with SENAI, MIT’s IPC builds on two decades of research on national and regional systems of innovation around the world.
 In this program of research we have collaborated with governments and private organizations responsible for promoting innovation in a wide range of countries, including Taiwan, China, Finland, the United Kingdom, Norway and Japan.
 An important goal of this work has been to understand the sources of variation in national and local systems of innovation, and in particular, to seek practical insights into how the role of research and educational institutions can be enhanced in these different contexts.

-The IPC’s research agenda with SENAI on Brazil’s innovation ecosystem will focus on three primary areas of research: 1) national and regional institutional context for innovation, 2) industrial organization and structure, including global value chains with an initial focus on three industries: biopharma, information and communication technology (ICT) and oil and gas and 3) the ISIs individually and collectively as part of the network of innovation institutes across the country.
+The IPC’s research agenda with SENAI on Brazil’s innovation ecosystem focuses on three primary areas of research: 1) national and regional institutional context for innovation, 2) industrial organization and structure, including global value chains with an initial focus on three industries: biopharma, information and communication technology (ICT) and oil and gas and 3) the ISIs individually and collectively as part of the network of innovation institutes across the country.

 • Glauco Arbix, Professor of Sociology, USP, Former President, FINEP